jerhoud/TensorMixedStates.jl/docs/src/index.md

 Note the "]" required to enter julia package management system.

 After downloading TMS, Julia will automatically compile and install it.
-This process usually takes a couple of minutes and does not require interactions on your part.
+This process usually takes a couple of minutes and does not require interactions on the user part.

 ## Using TMS